 -There will most likely be “brackets” posted on the other side of the gym.
 If you find your child’s division and weight, you’ll see their name and planned matches.
 These matches also have the bout numbers posted on the brackets.
 You may look at these if you need to as well.

 -Know that even though a lot of time was put into the pairings and matches, things can change.
 There are always last minute drops based on children getting ill and emergencies.
 Your child’s planned match may change.
 Every year we create some match ups on the spot.
 With this being the case, know that your child could be asked to wrestle a third match.
 Each wrestler will be guaranteed two matches, but with certain situations, he or she could be asked to wrestle again.

 -If there is an emergency where you need to leave early or cannot attend at all, please let coaches know ASAP.
-My phone number is 717-327-9814.
-You may text or call if necessary.
+Coach Jason’s Phone number is 717-940-8795.
+Text or call if needed.

 -It can be cold in the gym, so it’s not a bad idea to have your wrestler have sweatpants and long sleeve shirt or sweatpants to wear while waiting for their matches.
 It is not a bad idea for you to bring things for them to do to keep them occupied as well while waiting for matches.
 Most likely, your little one will have a match within the first hour of the event.
 Their second match would most likely be 1-1.5 hours later.
 The time does go fast, but depending on your child, you may want to have something for them to do during the wait.
 I know this from experience!